 16. Express gratitude for every meal

 Expressing gratitude for every meal is an important table manners children can follow.
 So, teach your children to say thank you for every meal so they understand and appreciate the effort that goes into making it.
 More than the food, saying thanks at the table is about good manners.
-It teaches children to respect food and makes mealtime more positive.
+This should be one of the most important house rules for kids as it teaches them to respect food and makes mealtime more positive.

 17. Do not burp while eating